oa-labs/arc-ai-digital-ocean/bots/outline/README.md

 ## File Organization

-Documents are stored in S3 with the following structure:
+Documents are stored in S3 organized by collection:

 ```
 s3://your-bucket/
-├── user1@example.com/
+├── engineering/
 │   ├── project-roadmap.md
 │   ├── technical-specifications.md
 │   └── meeting-notes-2025-01-15.md
+├── marketing/
+│   ├── campaign-strategy.md
+│   └── brand-guidelines.md
-├── user2@example.com/
+├── product/
-│   ├── design-document.md
+│   ├── feature-specs.md
-│   └── api-reference.md
+│   └── roadmap-q1-2025.md
 └── ...
 ```

+Collections in the blacklist are skipped entirely and their documents are not synced.

 ## Deduplication